CasperN/silica/Design.md

 ## 4. Implementation State & Plans
 * **Parser:** An initial `tree-sitter` grammar has been implemented in `grammar.js`. `parse.rs` accesses the generated parser via the Rust tree-sitter bindings and uses them to build the basic AST structures defined in `ast.rs`.
 This needs additional testing and integration.
-* **AST & Type Checker:** `ast.rs` implements basic AST nodes (literals, if, call, block, lambda, let, assign).
-It contains a Hindley-Milner based type inference system (`infer`, `unify`) that operates on this AST.
-During type checking, it **mutates the AST nodes in-place** to store the inferred type information within an `Option<Type>` field associated with each expression node.
-This approach annotates the AST with types without generating a separate Typed AST structure.
-It successfully handles basic type checking, variable scoping, and mutability checks for assignments on the current language subset.
+* **AST & Type Checker:** `ast.rs` implements basic AST nodes (literals, if, call, block, lambda, let, assign, structs).
+It contains a Hindley-Milner based type inference system (`infer`, `unify`).
+  * During type checking, it **mutates the AST nodes in-place** to store the inferred type information within an `Type` field associated with each expression node.
+  * Efficient type unification is achieved using interior mutability and shared pointers.
+  * It successfully handles basic type checking, variable scoping, and mutability checks for assignments on the current language subset.
 Lacks AST representation and type checking logic for core Silica features: references, effects/coroutines, aggregates (structs/enums), traits, and explicit generics. `Return` statement handling within blocks is currently unimplemented.
-* **Mid Level SSA IR** `ssa.rs` defines basic data structures for an SSA IR (`SsaVar`, `Instruction`, `BasicBlock`, etc.) and includes an SSA validation pass (`typecheck_ssa`) for this basic structure.
-Lifetime and definite initialization analysis is planned to be implemented at this layer.
+* **Mid Level SSA IR**
+  * `ssa.rs` defines basic data structures for an SSA IR (`SsaVar`, `Instruction`, `BasicBlock`, etc.) and includes an SSA validation pass (`typecheck_ssa`) for this basic structure.
+  * Lifetime and definite initialization analysis is planned to be implemented at this layer.
+  * Generic functions are preserved in the MIR for analysis before potential monomorphization in the LLVM backend.
 * **Implementation Plan**:
   1. Enhance Parser (`grammar.js`, `parse.rs`) and AST/TypeChecker (`ast.rs`) to support more language features (e.g., structs, basic references).
+      1. The parser does not yet support structs, through the AST/Typechecker does.
+      2. References and Effects are the likely next step for the type checker
   2. Implement Lowering from the type-annotated AST to the SSA/MIR form (`sst.rs`).
+      1. First, implement last-use analysis
+      2. Use this to
   3. Enhance SSA/MIR representation and implement required analysis passes (lifetimes, definite initialization, effect handling).
   4. Develop LLVM backend code generation from MIR.